Rick1029/lovely-injector/README.md

-This is a tutorial to running Balatro natively on Linux with mods.
+This is a tutorial to running Balatro **natively** on Linux with mods.
+I used Ubuntu for this, but it should work on any distro.

 All credit to [EthanGreen](https://github.com/ethangreen-dev/lovely-injector/) for making lovely injector and to [VGskye](https://github.com/vgskye/lovely-injector/tree/linux-support) for modifying the build code to generate a linux library.
 I just merged vgskye's modifications with the latest (0.60) lovely-injector version and uploaded it to make it easy to build.